Mys Tyler, the social-shopping app supporting women of all shapes and sizes

 Contributors were our power users, logging in on average eight times more often and actively engaging in the fashion space across various platforms.

-The founder wanted to introduce a feature that encouraged users login into the app everyday After brainstorming with the team I suggested Daily Inspo, a daily outfit prompt that got women excited to get out of their wardrobe rut.
+The brief was to introduce a feature that encouraged users login into the app everyday.
+I pitched a daily outfit prompt along with a curated selection of on theme images that got women excited to get out of their wardrobe rut.

-The enhanced Discover leveraged common app patterns and gave users more options for body-relevant contributors.
-A kebab menu allowed users to hide unappealing contributors, solving the issue of a stagnant discover feed.
+The new design leveraged common app patterns and gave users more options for body-relevant contributors.
+A kebab menu allowed users to hide unappealing contributors and keep fresh content coming in.

 120,000+ outfits had been posted and tagged but the content wasn’t searchable.
 Users told us they’d like to find outfits for a specific occasion.